angular-architects/module-federation-plugin/libs/mf/README.md

 The ``bootstrap.ts`` file contains the source code normally found in ``main.ts`` and hence, it calls ``platform.bootstrapModule(AppModule)``.
 You really need this combination of an upfront file calling loadRemoteEntry and a dynamic import loading another file bootstrapping Angular because Angular itself is already a shared library respected during the version negotiation.

-Then, when loading the remote Module, just skip the ``remoteEntry`` property:
+Then, when loading the remote Module, you set to mention the ``remoteEntry`` property anyway, as it also acts as an internal identifier for the remote:

 ```typescript
 import { loadRemoteModule } from '@angular-architects/module-federation';